CG-SKYLN/Program.Project/README.md

 ![FinalResult1](https://github.com/CG-SKYLN/Program.Project/blob/gh-pages/images/Final-Result-1.png)

 ### The car dropdown reveals an image of the car, followed with the model year and price, and then some statistics.
 At the very bottom is a small fact that is unique to the model.
-Some cars have different styles that the use can check out.
+Some cars have different styles that the user can check out.

 Concept: